Perak: Geography

-Perak has a total land area of 20976 km2, and is situated in the west of the Malay Peninsula on the Strait of Malacca.
+Perak has a total land area of 20976 km2, and is situated in the west of the Malay Peninsula on the coast of the Strait of Malacca.
 Its exclusive economic zone (EEZ) extends into the Strait.
 It is the second largest Malaysian state on the Malay Peninsula, and the fourth largest in Malaysia.
 The state has 230 km of coastline, of which 140.2 km are affected by coastal erosion.
 Mangrove forests grow along most of Perak's coast, with the exception of Pangkor Island, with its rich flora and fauna, where several of the country's forest reserves are located.

 There is extensive swampland along the coastal alluvial zones of the west coast between central Perak and southern Selangor.
 Perak has an overall total forest cover of 1,027,404.31 hectare, including 939,403.01 hectare of forest lands, 41,616.75 hectare of mangroves, and another 2,116.55 hectare of forest plantations.
 A total of 995,284.96 hectare of forest has been gazetted by the state government as forest reserve, scattered across 68 areas throughout the state.

 Perak's geology is characterised by eruptive masses, which form its hills and mountain ranges.
 The state is divided by three mountain chains into the three plains of Kinta, Larut and Perak, running parallel to the coast.
-The Titiwangsa Range passes through Perak.
-Its highest point, the 2,183 m Mount Korbu, is located in the district of Kinta near the border with the state of Kelantan.
+The Titiwangsa Range passes along the eastern borders of Perak, with its highest point, the 2,183 m Mount Korbu, is located in the district of Kinta near the border with the state of Kelantan.
+Other mountain ranges in Perak are the Bintang Mountains and the Keledang Range.
 Alluvium covers much of the plains, with detached masses of sedimentary rock appearing at rare intervals.

 An extensive network of rivers originates from the inland mountain ranges and hills.
 Perak's borders with the states of Kedah, Penang and Selangor are marked by rivers, including the Bernam and Kerian Rivers.
 Perak has 11 major river basins of more than 80 km.
 Of these, the Perak River basin is the largest, with an area of 14908 km2, about 70% of the total area of the state.
 It is the second largest river basin on the Malay Peninsula, after the Pahang River basin.
 The Perak River is the longest river in the state, at some 400 km, and is the Malay Peninsula's second longest after the Pahang River.
 It originates in the mountains of the Perak-Kelantan-Yala border, snaking down to the Strait of Malacca.
 Other major rivers include the Beruas, Jarum Mas, Kurau, Larut, Manjung, Sangga Besar, Temerloh, and Tiram Rivers.